 All applicants for the Radiologic Technology program must first apply to Roane State, submit all required admissions documents, and be accepted by the college.
 Once accepted by the college, the student can complete the Health Sciences application online through his/her RaiderNet account.
 The deadline to apply is May 15th.
 Applications received after the May 15th deadline will NOT be considered.
 The student must reapply every year that they seek to be an applicant.
-Applications received after.
+Applications reopen during the Fall semester.